Al Faisal Al Zubair: Career

-In 2015, Al-Faisal Al-Zubair competed in the international field of the BRDC British Formula 4 racing, where he collected one podium finish and was placed fourth overall in the Autumn Trophy.
+In 2015, Al-Zubair competed in the international field of the BRDC British Formula 4 racing, where he collected one podium finish and was placed fourth overall in the Autumn Trophy.

-He graduated to the BRDC British Formula 3 Championship with Fortec Motorsports in 2016.
+Al Zubair graduated to the BRDC British Formula 3 Championship with Fortec Motorsports in 2016.
 He then embarked upon a winter racing programme in 2016-2017 Porsche GT3 Cup Challenge Middle East for the first time.
 He finished fifth in the overall standings and clinched Rookie and Silver category victories.

-At the start of 2017, he teamed up with Walter Lechner Racing to take part in the Porsche Mobil 1 Super Cup that runs in conjunction with the FIA Formula One World Championship.
+At the start of 2017, Al Zubair teamed up with Walter Lechner Racing to take part in the Porsche Mobil 1 Super Cup that runs in conjunction with the FIA Formula One World Championship.
 He became champion in the 2017-2018 Porsche Cup Challenge Middle East in only his second season in the series.

-In 2018-2019, Al-Faisal Al-Zubair successfully defended his championship by winning the Porsche BWT GT3 Cup Challenge Middle East series, the first racing driver to win consecutive championships in its 10-year history.
+In 2018-2019, Al-Zubair successfully defended his championship by winning the Porsche BWT GT3 Cup Challenge Middle East series, the first racing driver to win consecutive championships in its 10-year history.